 Hi there, I’m carrot 👋.
 I’m a rabbit on the internet, and software architect / staff engineer, with particular interests in payments, Kotlin, and the JVM.

-This is my personal website, to share my links, and writing - often about my open-source projects, and streaming.
-You can find out a bit more about me, and links to my various social media pages, over at /about.
+This is my personal website, to share my links, and what I’m working on at the moment.
+You can find more about me, and get my social links, over at /about.

 Follow me on Twitch @carrot Follow me on Bluesky @lopcode.com Follow me on GitHub @lopcode